whiskyechobravo/kerko/README.md

     a timezone selector function to override it (see the [Flask-Babel documentation][Flask-Babel_documentation]).
 Any timezone name supported by
     the [pytz] package should work.
-  - `KERKO_USE_TRANSLATIONS`: Use translations provided by the Kerko package.
-    Defaults to `True`.
-When this is set to `False`, translations may be provided by the application's own translation catalog.
   - `KERKO_WHOOSH_LANGUAGE`: The language of search requests.
 Defaults to `'en'`.
 You may refer to Whoosh's source to get the list of supported languages (`whoosh.lang.languages`) and the list of languages that support